fabianhartmann2/Homekit-Switch/README.md

 The repo includes this guide, my shell script to control the GPIO pins and an example config.json for homebridge.

 ## Step by Step Guide
+### Hardware

+### Software
+I use a standard raspbian image.
+There are enough install guides on how to prepare an SD card tor your RPI.

+##### Tips
+ - Make sure to change the pssword for the PI user.
+ - If you need ssh access without a monitor, create a file calles `ssh` on the root partition.

 #### Install Avahi